ScottLogic/blog/README.md

 The blog will then be available on [localhost][localhost].

-If you are working on fixes or new features, and need to re-compile the scripts or SCSS, you can use these npm scripts:
+If you are working on fixes or new features, and need to re-compile the scripts, you can use these npm scripts:

 ```shell
 npm ci           # Install deps